 A dedicated sponsor is a necessary requirement for any IT project in Arla, and equal measures of commitment from both IT and the sponsor is the key to success.
 As an example, Arla seeks to challenge the mindset of fixed status meetings, where a project can be rushed or delayed to suit a stakeholder’s calendar.
 Instead, the project teams run demos at 14-day intervals, which the stakeholders can attend.

 "We never enter projects blindly, because there is a lot of money at stake.
 So, if we launch a digital project, we need the subject matter experts to be fully focused and ready to have IT dedicate the necessary resources.
 Where things go wrong is when you are overworked and only able to spare a day of the week to a project.
 We prefer to limit our staff to one project at a time, and the maximum is two," Torben Fabrin says, and continues:

 For a digital idea to get selected for testing, it needs a strong business owner who believes in the potential.
 The business owners must dedicate their sharpest subject matter experts to the project for a maximum of three months.
-That's the framework for all the experiments: A maximum duration of three months and a maximum budget of 500,000 DKK.
+That's the framework for all the experiments: A maximum duration of three months and a maximum budget of DKK 500,000.

 "The limited scope and budget make it easier to get approval to rapidly test whether an idea has potential.
 That also means it is OK to fail.
 And when we can demonstrate a 15% increase in baggage handling capacity, like we did with our AI project, management is very eager for us to launch even more pilots."

-When considering which opportunities to pursue, it's important to prioritize, but also to spot if a rejected tech matures to a viable state.
-So CPH has set up a scouting function tasked with keeping a tap on the technologies the airport is not actively working with.
-Like drone technology, which has the potential to disrupt the cargo business, but does not currently fit into CPH’s strategic focus.
+When considering which opportunities to pursue, it's important to prioritize as well as to spot if a rejected tech matures to a viable state.
+So CPH has set up a scouting function tasked with keeping a tap on the technologies that the airport is not actively working with - much like drone technology, which has the potential to disrupt the cargo business, but does not currently fit into CPH’s strategic focus.